 Greek Salt

 This Greek salt is made up of three staple ingredients.
 All you need is coarse salt, freshly picked thyme leaves and a few lemons.
 Use the salt to enhance any Greek dish, or as a flavouring for your favourite Mediterranean meal.
-Head straight on to the Recipe For ♥ Greek Salt ♥ Greek food Because … Continue reading Greek Salt
+Skip ahead to the recipe for Greek Salt Greek food Because of our Mediterranean … Continue reading Greek Salt

 Mexican Salt

 This Mexican salt can be used to flavour rice, protein and any side dish served with a Mexican meal.
 Take it a little further North and use for Spanish dishes you create in your kitchen.
-Head straight on to the Recipe For ♥ Mexican Salt ♥ Mexican cuisine I have had very little exposure to … Continue reading Mexican Salt
+Skip ahead to the recipe for Mexican Salt Mexican cuisine I have had very little exposure to Mexican cuisine.
+We … Continue reading Mexican Salt

 Apple Mint Sauce